tai-almeida/TrackWise/README.md

-# TrackWise: Time Optimization & Habit Tracking for Students ⏱️📚
+# TrackWise: Time Optimization and Habit Tracking for Students

 ### Overview
 TrackWise is an IOS App that helps students better organize and optimize their routines.
 It doesn´t just track time — it learns from your habits to make increasingly accurate intelligent suggestions.
 Here is a demo of it's main functionalities: